joannaWebDev/Netflix-with-Bootstrap/Readme.md

 1) That the elements of the page are arranged following the grid of the page.
 Note that all sections occupy 100% of the width of the device, although the only contents shown occupying 100% of the width of the device are those located at the top of the first section (“.container- fluid ”); the rest of the contents occupy a smaller width (.container).
 2) That the page adapts to the various devices.
 3) That the colors and fonts used correspond to a reasonable resemblance to the model.
 4) The use of the “floating labels” effect of placeholders will be positively assessed.
-You'll find how to do this in the example of the "floating-labels" folder (placeholder effect that becomes a label).
-You can download this example at the following address: https://getbootstrap.com/docs/4.5/examples/